ujr/guides/drafts/Generalities.md

 environment variables for credentials, in which case a specific credential store could be used (and an environment variable to reference a location within this store).

+## Automation

+The benefit of automation is not so much for the efficiency gainend than for reproducability and avoidance of human error.
+Therefore:

+- building is one step (a command or a button click) and works right after checkout
+- running all unit tests is one step

+Continuous integration and continuous delivery (CI/CD) is where you want to go and an automated build is the necessary prerequisite.

 ## Formatting